munificent/ui-as-code/in-progress/optional-semicolons.md

 language's grammar has different needs and some is just a matter of taste and history.

-JavaScript's rules were well-intentioned (few of have designed and implemented an entirely new language in less than two weeks!) but turned out to be the wrong ones.
+JavaScript's rules were well-intentioned (few of us have designed and implemented an entirely new language in less than two weeks!) but turned out to be the wrong ones.
 The gist is that JavaScript tries to *ignore* all newlines and *only if an error occurs* does it go back and turn some of them into semicolons.
 All of the famous pitfalls of ASI in JavaScript flow from that.

 This proposal, like other languages where semicolons are rarely seen in the wild, presumes the opposite: a newline that can be a semicolon should be a